Project DetailsLocation: Jesup, Georgia

 The roadway ramp walls for this bridge seem conventional on the surface, but there were a few special design aspects needed to make this project a success.

-The geotechnical engineer noted a weak foundation below the walls.
+The geotechnical engineer noted a weak foundation below the proposed walls, which would reach a height of up to about 40 feet.
 The solution to improve and ensure a strong foundation was to install wick drains, a 2-ft thick drainage blanket layer, and then build the MSE walls in vertical stages.
 In the staged construction, the walls were installed to about half-height.
 A 30-day waiting period was observed after the first stage to ensure that the foundation had reached the required strength.
 The second stage of the wall was then installed to reach the full height.
 In some taller sections, a third stage was used.

 The overpass was finished in 2018.
 In total, 68,470 square feet of Reinforced Earth MSE wall and nearly half a mile of precast traffic barrier was installed.